kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 long a break can be given all other information.
 Formally, we already found the horizon $H$ leading us to our savings goal $g$.
 We now ask the question

-> For a given 'break moment' $H_{break}$, for how long can we take time off to still meet our savings goal given that we've just found 100 USD?
+> For a given 'break moment' $H_b$, for how long can we take time off to still meet our savings goal given that just found 100 USD?

 This can be answered - who would've guessed it - by framing it as an equation that we'll solve with Newton Raphson.

 > Find $\epsilon_t$ such that $f(H) - f_b(H, H_b, \epsilon_t) = c(H, \rho_i, 100)$.

 Note that since we found the 100 USD now, they will - since we will of course invest them - compound over the entire time horizon.
+Therefore we reuse the compounding function $c$ from before.

 The following graph show solutions $\epsilon_t$ on the y-axis for varying $H_b$ on the x-axis.
 The $H$ was chosen as ... in order to produce savings $g=...$.